mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 ```

 The `@Plugin( type = SpotDetectorOp.class )` annotation will make the detector discoverable by Mastodon.
-The `priority` attribute will determine the position of the detector in the UI menu (not very important), where it will be shown with the `name` and `description` set by the two last attributes.
+The `priority` attribute will determine the position of the detector in the UI menu (not very important in our case).
+It
+will be shown there with the `name` and `description` set by the two last attributes of the plugin definition.

 The abstract class leaves us with only one method to implement: